fodsoft/fvax/README.md

 0. Install [**GCC**](https://gcc.gnu.org/) if you don’t already have it.

-1. Use `make` to compile normally, `make win` to force a Windows build, and `make linux` to force a Linux build.
+1. Use `make` to compile normally.

 2. If an error occurs when running **make**, ensure GCC is installed and updated with support for C23.
-If needed, you can change the compiler and flags in the **Makefile**.
+If needed, you can change the compiler to clang and remove flags in the **Makefile**.

 3. That’s it — the executable is ready to use.